PrefectHQ/prefect/docs/concepts/variables.md

 To create a new variable, select the **+** button next to the header of the **Variables** page.
 Enter the name and value of the variable.

 ### Via the REST API

 Variables can be created and deleted via the REST API.
 You can also set and get variables via the API with either the variable name or ID.
 See the [REST reference](https://app.prefect.cloud/api/docs#tag/Variables) for more information.

 ### Via the CLI

 You can list, inspect, and delete variables via the command line interface with the `prefect variable ls`, `prefect variable inspect <name>`, and `prefect variable delete <name>` commands, respectively.

 ## Accessing variables

 In addition to the UI and API, variables can be referenced in code and in certain Prefect configuration files.

 ### In Python code

 You can access any variable via the Python SDK.
+If you attempt to reference a varible that does not exist, the method will return `None`.

 ```python
 from prefect import variables